Do a long bike ride – without the SAG wagon!

 How to do a long bike ride on your own

-If you’re used to doing fully-supported bicycle rides with the help of a SAG (support and gear) vehicle, the idea of a long solo ride might seem daunting.
+If you’re used to doing fully-supported bicycle rides with the help of a SAG (support and gear) vehicle, the idea of doing a long bike ride by yourself might seem daunting.
 But with a little bit of preparation, you can go out on your own!
 Here’s how.

 Make a plan — and share it!